 A quarter of the cocoa we buy comes from Ecuador, while the other three quarters come from West Africa.
 Given that Ecuadorian cocoa mass is the most important factor contributing to the taste of our biggest chocolate product, Karl Fazer Milk Chocolate, sourcing high-quality cocoa is vital for the production of our beloved chocolate.

 1. The origin of cocoa matters

 Together with all of the operators in our industry, we are working to make our value chain increasingly responsible and transparent.
-The tools we employ are direct farmer programmes in Nigeria and Ecuador as well as certification systems.
+The tools we employ are farmer programmes in Nigeria and Ivory Coast as well as certification systems.
 The certification systems we currently use are UTZ, the Rainforest Alliance and the Fairtrade Cocoa Program.

 Since 2017 all our cocoa is traceable and meets the criteria for responsible production.

 Fazer is increasing the purchase volumes of raw material that fulfils the criteria for responsible cocoa sourcing by 10 to 15 per cent a year.
-Since 2017 all our cocoa is traceable and meets the criteria for responsible production.
-This means that all of the cocoa we purchase is certified or comes from farmers who belong to our direct programmes.
+Since 2017 all our cocoa has been traceable and met the criteria for responsible production.
+This means that all of the cocoa we purchase is certified or comes from farmers who belong to our farmer programmes.

 2. The principles of responsible cocoa

 The starting points for Fazer's responsible cocoa sourcing are the development of traceability and the three principles: People, Profit and the Planet.